You can find some of the best grocery deals in the least likely places, and that’s still the case with the pandemic happening all around us.

 Many think the foods sold at discount retailers are expired, but that’s not the case.
 Next time you’re in one of these stores, look for discounted high-end goods—they’re perfect for gift baskets and dinner parties!

-Look for farmers locally who offer to butcher, kill, and wrap your beef for free.
 You only need to pick it up and buy a bigger freezer.
 The best rates I’ve seen recently range from $4.25-$6.50/lb.
-And we’re talking about non-GMO, 100% grass-fed local beef—quality stuff!
+And we’re talking about non-GMO, 100% grass-fed local beef — quality stuff!